SwapnikKatkoori/node-summarizer/README.md

 let sentiment = Summarizer.getSentiment();
 ```

--This will return an Int
+-This will return a Float

 <a name="meth"></a>
 ## 3. Method Details

+More details on the available methods of the SummarizerManager class.

 ### getSummaryByFrequency()